University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 This will identify all the repeat sequence intervals in your gene sequence.

 To determine the most abundant repeat type in your output you can try:
-- just scroll through the output and eyball it
+- just scroll through the output and eyeball it
 - use `cut` , `sort` and `uniq` to list all the repeat types
 - use `grep -c` to count some of the repeat types to get an objective assessment of how many insertions there are for every repeat type. *Hint: when using `grep` use the shortest search pattern you can, to group repeats of the same type into the count*.